rcifw/rcifw.github.io/docs/getting-started/rcif-shared-datasets.md

 ## Requesting Datasets

-Requests for additional TCIA or other datasets can be made through the [Data Request Portal](https://wustl.az1.qualtrics.com/jfe/form/SV_6gPG6D5xbpgF5Pg).Other requests can be directed to [support@rcif.wustl.edu](mailto:support@rcif.wustl.edu).
+Requests for listed datasets, additional datasets, or transfer of clinical data from PACs for research purposes can be made through the [Data Request Portal](https://wustl.az1.qualtrics.com/jfe/form/SV_6gPG6D5xbpgF5Pg).